QuantEcon/lecture-python.myst/lectures/cass_koopmans_2.md

 But now there is no planner.

-There are (unit masses of) price taking consumers and firms.
+There are (unit masses of) price-taking consumers and firms.

-Market prices are set to reconcile distinct decisions that are made separately by a representative household and a representative firm.
+Market prices are set to reconcile distinct decisions that are made separately by a representative consumer and a representative firm.

 There is a representative consumer who has the same preferences over consumption plans as did a consumer in the planned economy.

-Instead of being told what to consume and save by a planner, a consumer (also known as a *household*) chooses for itself subject to a budget constraint
+Instead of being told what to consume and save by a planner, a consumer (also known as a *household*) chooses for itself subject to a budget constraint.

-- At each time $t$, the household receives wages and rentals of capital from a firm -- these comprise its **income** at time $t$.
+- At each time $t$, the consumer receives wages and rentals of capital from a firm -- these comprise its **income** at time $t$.
 - The consumer decides how much income to allocate to consumption or